Protests in New York Leave Three Arrested – NBC New York (47)

 “My message to New Yorkers is to respect the wishes of Mr. Nichols’ mother.
 If you need to express your anger and outrage, please do so peacefully,” she said.

-The city of Memphis has been nervous about releasing the police footage due to the possibility of riots, and officials at all levels of government have strongly denounced the allegations, and promised change, in recent days.
+The city of Memphis has been nervous regarding releasing the police footage due to the possibility of riots, and officials at all levels of government have strongly denounced the allegations, and promised change, in recent days.

-Memphis Police Chief Cerelyn Davis said the recordings will last about an hour, calling the video of the incident “horrifying, alarming, disappointing, sad.”
+Memphis Police Chief Cerelyn Davis said the recordings will last regarding an hour, calling the video of the incident “horrifying, alarming, disappointing, sad.”
 Davis went on to describe the special “street crimes” unit involved in the traffic stop as “off the rails.”

 Memphis Mayor Jim Strickland released a contrite statement Thursday night, saying, “It is clear that these officers violated department policies and training.
-But we are doing everything we can to prevent this from happening again.
+But we are doing everything we can to prevent this from happening once more.
 We are initiating an external and independent review”. of the training, policies and operations of our specialized units”.

 “Lastly, I am saddened and angry for the family of Tire Nichols.
 I am also angry for the many good men and women of the Memphis Police Department who dedicate their lives to serving our citizens,” he said.
 “We must all work to win back the public’s trust and work together to heal the wounds these events have caused.”